MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-sdk-azure-install.md

 ms.date: 6/12/2017
 ---

-# Azure libraries for Node.js
+# Azure modules for Node.js

 This page lists all the individual Azure Node.js packages in a single place.
 To install a specific package, open a bash, or command, window on a machine with